 This is what happened: the horse triggers the biggest smile; and while admiring my creation my daughter turns to me with the most innocent praise on her face:

 “Daddy!
 Wow!
 You made an old rabbit?”

 Ever since, whenever Life throws some monkey ranch into my plans, I like to think of the horse, which by the way, I named Rabbitoreg in retrospect; and remember how the “old rabbit” made my daughter smile.
 Lesson learned.
 Feeling down?
 Saddle up.
 ‘Cause, whether it goes viral or just makes one person smile, ultimately, it’s nothing but play dough.
 That’s all it is.
 Play dough.
+People matter, the rest, is just play dough.
 Be smart out there, folks!
 Thanks for reading this.